 If you don’t see a course you are teaching in Canvas when you log into the Course Request Form, please use the information below to request your site(s):

-- Annenberg, Arts & Sciences, Biomedical Graduate Studies, Dental, Design, Engineering, Nursing and Social Policy & Practice: contact email@example.com
+- Annenberg, Arts & Sciences, Biomedical Graduate Studies, Dental, Design, Engineering, Nursing, Social Policy & Practice, and and School of Veterinary Medicine: contact firstname.lastname@example.org

 - Graduate School of Education: Please use the Canvas Course Creation Form.